rebelsky/csc207c/_labs/hash-table-chained.md

 ### Exercise 1: Verifying that keys match

 As you may have noted, the code assumes that `find` returns a cell that has a pair with a matching key.

 a.
 Is that the case?
 Why or why not?

 b.
 In `ChainedHashTableExperiments`, uncomment the call to `matchingKeysExpt` to see what happens when two keys hash to the same location.

 c.
-Squash that bug by updating `get` to check whether the key in the given cell matches the expected key.
+Eliminate that bug by updating `get` to check whether the key in the given cell matches the expected key.

 ### Exercise 2: Duplicate keys

 As you may have noted, the code for `set` does not check to see if the key is already being used.
 (In fact, it essentially assumes that there is no more than one thing in a bucket.)
 The introductory notes therefore observe that this is a potential bug that should be fixed.

 a.
 Why is the failure to check whether the key is already used a potential bug?
 What effect might that failure to check have on the behavior of the program?

 b.
 Fill in the body of `repeatedSetExpt` in `HashTableExperiments` with some experiments that might help you see this effect.

 c.
 If you'd like, you can start with the following simple set of experiments.

 ```java
     htab.reportBasicCalls(true);